 How do I estimate renovation costs?

 The best way to estimate your renovation costs is to talk to a local contractor.
 You might contact a few to get some different estimates to work with.
-From there, you might consider adding at least 10% to that figure to account for unforeseen expenses or other surprises.
+From there, you might consider adding at least 10% to that figure to account for unforeseen expenses and other surprises.

 How much should I spend on a home renovation?